Leisl L. Cording, CFP®, CDFA®

 If you’ve got the income available to invest but you’re new to investing and aren’t quite sure how to start, rest assured that you’re not alone.
 But also realize that making smart and strategic investment decisions requires knowledge of how investments work, a clear idea of what your financial goals are and how long you have to achieve them, and a solid plan for how to get from here to there.

-But before you do a deep dive into theories, past performances or principles, it’s essential to first have a good handle on the following basics of investing and what you should know as you look to grow your financial knowledge.
+Before you do a deep dive into theories, past performances or principles, it’s essential to first have a good handle on the following basics of investing and what you should know as you look to grow your financial knowledge.

 What is investing?